A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes: Sequential Convex Programming for Receding Horizon Active Learning and Control

 where from \eqref{eq:gp-regression:var} we have

 With a slight abuse of notations, we will write $\UUU_t = \UUU_t^{\star} + \Delta \UUU_t$.
 We now obtain the convexified RHALC problem, as stated below.

-Constraints \eqref{eq:lin-rhalc:trustregion} specify a trust region, that is the local neighborhood around the nominal solution in which the local convexified subproblem is valid.
-To avoid the \textit{artificial infeasibility} \cite{mao2017successive} of the problem due to the approximations \eqref{eq:lingp_mean} and \eqref{eq:lin-logdet}, the inequality and equality constraints in \eqref{eq:lin-rhalc} are encoded into the objective function by the exact penalty functions \cite{mao2017successive} leading to the penalized convex problem corresponding to \eqref{eq:lin-rhalc} as follows
+Constraints \eqref{eq:lin-rhalc:trustregion} specify a trust region in which the local convexified subproblem is valid.
+To avoid the \textit{artificial infeasibility} \cite{mao2017successive} of the problem due to the approximations \eqref{eq:lingp_mean} and \eqref{eq:lin-logdet}, the inequality and equality constraints in \eqref{eq:lin-rhalc} are encoded into the objective function by the exact penalty functions \cite{mao2017successive} leading to the following penalized convex problem

 where $\tau_j,\; \forall j \in \JJJ_{\text{ieq}}$ and $\lambda_j,\; \forall j \in \JJJ_{\text{eq}}$ are large positive penalty weights.
-Under the Assumption~\ref{assp:convexity}, the penalized subproblem \eqref{eq:pen-lin-rhalc} is convex and can usually be solved efficiently by convex solvers.
-The SCP algorithm for solving the RHALC problem is outlined in Algorithm~\ref{alg:scp-rhalc} and briefly described below.
-For further details on the SCP method and its application to the RHC problem using the GP dynamics, the readers are referred to \cite{mao2017successive} and \cite{nghiem2019linearized}, respectively.
+Under Assumption~\ref{assp:convexity}, the penalized subproblem \eqref{eq:pen-lin-rhalc} is convex and can be solved efficiently by convex solvers.
+The SCP algorithm for solving the RHALC problem is outlined in Algorithm~\ref{alg:scp-rhalc}.
+For further details on the SCP method and its application to the RHC problem using the GPs, the readers are referred to \cite{mao2017successive} and \cite{nghiem2019linearized}, respectively.